Want exercises you can do at your desk?

-One of the easiest exercises on this list, and they can be performed a multitude of ways.
-Arm circles will keep your shoulders loose and limber and keep the flexibility in your joints.
+One of the easiest exercises on this list, and they can be performed in a multitude of ways.
+Arm circles will keep your shoulders loose and limber and keep flexibility in your joints.

 Another fun exercise that doesn’t require you to leave your seat, this exercise stretches both the upper and lower parts of your body.